Leuphana School of Sustainability

-Furthermore, we work with regional and national political actors, e.g. ministries, as well as international organizations, e.g. UNEP, UNESCO, EU.
-We are part of national and international bodies, e.g. sustainability advisory boards of companies, member of the German Sustainability Award, World Biodiversity Council (IPBES), in order to contribute to social change with scientific findings.
+Furthermore, we believe that exchange between science and practice is important.
+We work together with regional and national political actors, e.g. ministries, as well as international organisations, e.g. UNEP, UNESCO, EU.
+We are part of national and international committees, e.g. corporate sustainability advisory boards and the World Biodiversity Council (IPBES).
+We give lectures for different target groups and cooperate with (civil) society actors.

 Further Information